 - If you want to list all the contents of your current directory using the Linux command, just enter:

 This will execute the Linux command on Windows without opening the actual operating system.

-Eventually, though, you’ll probably wonder how to access Windows directories from inside your Linux system.
+Eventually, though, you’ll probably wonder how to access Windows directories from inside your Linux system itself.
 The key here is that Windows is essentially mounted as an external drive to the Linux system, so Linux can use it as storage, making it pretty much the same as using your OS to edit files on a flash drive.

-1. Open your Linux terminal (Ubuntu, in this case) as a Windows administrator.
+- Open your Linux terminal (Ubuntu, in this case) as a Windows administrator.

-Open File Explorer and check your C:\ drive to confirm that Ubuntu created a folder there.
+- Open File Explorer and check your C: drive to confirm that Ubuntu created a folder there.

-4. Enter the directory by typing:
+- Go down to the directory path by typing:

-5. Create a file using:
+- Create a file using: